 Horizontal directional drilling has profoundly improved energy generation by providing safer and more effective access to hydrocarbon fuels.
 The central techniques of horizontal drilling are continually improved to achieve better results at less cost.
 Additionally, this exceptional technology has reduced the surface footprint of oil exploration and drilling.
-The surge of natural gas and oil following the U.S. Shale Revolution has exceptionally positive results, allowing the U.S. to become leading exporters of natural gas in an incredibly short span of time.
-As the expertise and technology for this method of production improves, so grows the opportunity for access to affordable and reliable energy around world.
+The surge of natural gas and oil following the U.S. Shale Revolution has exceptionally positive results, allowing the U.S. to become leading exporters of natural gas in an incredibly short period.
+As the expertise and technology for this method of production improve, so grows the opportunity for access to affordable and reliable energy around the world.

 We are launching courses in Pipeline Design and Business & Project Development soon.
 Sign up and will notify you.